JuliaGol/PARS/README.md

 $ python setup.py install
 ```

 If you want to use functions: automatic_search, hmmpress, hmmscan, hmmsearch you have to install HAMMER tools additionally.
-For more information about HAMMER see: [hmmer.org](http://hmmer.org).
+For more information about HMMER see: [hmmer.org](http://hmmer.org).
 ## Documentation
 To read the documentation click here: [documentation](https://owczarekp.github.io/PARS/ )
 ## Examples